Hrothen/hrothen.github.com/posts/2014-09-08-lets-build-a-browser-engine-in-haskell-part-2.md

 ---
-title: "Let's Build a Browser Engine in Haskell: Part 2"
+title: Let's Build a Browser Engine in Haskell: Part 2
-description: ""
+description: In which we parse HTML
 category:
 tags: []
 ---